mradionov/eslint-plugin-disable/README.md

 3. Settings paths to disable all plugins except specified ([docs](#disable-all-except-1))
 4. Settings paths to disable specified plugins ([docs](#regular-disable-1))

-If first option applies, then only plugins mentioned in this option will be used to disable plugins, the rest of the options down the list will be ignored.
-If first and second options do not apply (no inline comments in file), but third option does apply, then only plugins mentioned in third option will be used to disable plugins, the rest will be ignored.
-And so on.
+If first option applies, then only plugins mentioned in this option will be used to disable, the rest of the options down the list will be ignored.
+If first and second options do not apply (no inline comments in file), but third option does apply, then only plugins mentioned in third option will be used to disable, the rest will be ignored.

 ## Support